LLNL/units/README.md

 ## Purpose

 A units library was needed to be able to represent units from a wide range of disciplines and be able to separate them from the numerical values for use in calculations when needed.
-The main drivers are converting units, often represented by strings, to a standardized unit set when dealing with user input and output.
-Being able to use the unit as a singular type that could contain any unit, and not introduce a huge number of types to represent all possible units.
-And being able to associate an completely arbitrary unit given by users with a generic interface and support conversions between those user defined units.
-The library has its origins in power systems so support for per-unit operations was also lacking in the alternatives.
+The main drivers are

+1. converting units, often represented by strings, to a standardized unit set when dealing with user input and output.
+2. Being able to use the unit as a singular type that could contain any unit, and not introduce a huge number of types to represent all possible units.
+3. Being able to associate a completely arbitrary unit given by users with a generic interface and support conversions between those user defined units and other units.
+4. The library has its origins in power systems so support for per-unit operations was also lacking in the alternatives.
+5. Capture uncertainty and uncertainty calculations directly with a measurement

 It was desired that the unit representation be a compact type(<=8 bytes) that is typically passed by value, that can represent a wide assortment of units and arbitrary combinations of units.
 The primary use of the conversions is at run-time to convert user input/output to/from internal units, it is not to provide strict type safety or dimensional analysis, though it can provide some of that.
 This library does **NOT** provide compile time checking of units.
-The units library provides a library that supports units and operations on them where many of the units in use are unknown at compile time and conversions and definitions are dealt with at run time, and may be of a wide variety of units.
+The units library supports units and operations on units where many of the units in use are unknown at compile time and conversions and definitions are dealt with at run time, and may be of a wide variety of units.

 This library is an engineering library, created to represent a huge variety of units and measurements in a simple data type instead of a proliferation of templates.
 It supports conversion of units to and from strings.
-It supports mathematical operations on units and measurements which is `constexpr` where possible.
-It supports units used in a wide variety of scientific and non scientific contexts.
+It supports mathematical operations on units and measurements which are `constexpr` where possible.
+It supports units used in a wide variety of scientific and non-scientific contexts.
 Supports conversions between different units of the same type as well as some typical assumptions for supporting conversions of a few dissimilar types.
 In some cases it also has some notion of commodities, and support for existing unit standards for strings and naming.

 ### Basic use case

 The primary use case for the library is string operations and conversion.
 For example if you have a library that does some computations with physical units.
 In the library code itself the units are standardized and well defined.
-Say a velocity, internally everything is in meters per second.
-But there is a configuration file that takes in the initial data and you would like to broadly support different units on the input
+For example take a velocity, internally everything is in meters per second, but there is a configuration file that takes in the initial data and you would like to broadly support different units on the input

 ```cpp
 #include <units/units.hpp>